bhisaac/5eFP/5eFP-SRD.md

 **_Foothold_.** A foothold is an encounter connected to the conflict outlined in your setting handbook.
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.

 **_Headquarters (HQ)_.** Each world map has an HQ, usually located at the center of the map, representing the central organization or organizing force responsible for maintaining the health and security of the game world or region.
 All PCs are peers and colleagues within this organization.
 You are objectively safe from the conflict at HQ, provided HQ receives the setting handbook requirement.
 Unless stated otherwise, PCs always begin and end a game session at HQ.

+**_LEVEL_.** LEVEL equals the current level of play.
+LEVEL starts at 1 and increases over time to 7 as game objectives are completed.

 ### Deploy